mimoralea/king-pong/report.md

 ### Data Preprocessing

 As discussed above, the data wasn't preprocessed once, but the implementation includes a preprocessing routine that does the job continuously.
-Again, from a 640x480x3 read of the screen down to a stack of 4 x 80x80 grayscale images.
+Again, from a single image 640x480x3 (w,h,channels) read of the screen down to a stack of 4 grayscale images of 80x80x1.
 Here is a code snippet of how this is done:

 To get the image array from Pygame we use: